 Bottom Line: Gaining Muscle Helps You Lose Weight

-Whether your goal is to lose weight or gain muscle through exercise, Ashleigh said it's most realistic for people to work out three to four times per week (don't forget about rest days!) with strength training and high-intensity cardio and an emphasis on nutrition, especially monitoring and managing calories to find out what works for you.
+Whether your goal is to lose weight or gain muscle through exercise, Kast said it's most realistic for people to work out three to four times per week (don't forget about rest days!) with strength training and high-intensity cardio and an emphasis on nutrition, especially monitoring and managing calories to find out what works for you.
 You also have to manage stress and get plenty of sleep.
-As with making a change in any aspect of your life, Ashley noted, "if you're consistently doing something and wait at least 21 to 42 days, then you will see changes."
+As with making a change in any aspect of your life, Kelly noted, "if you're consistently doing something and wait at least 21 to 42 days, then you will see changes."
 Check out some of our workout plans below for inspiration on where to start:

 - 4-Week Workout Plan For Weight Loss